axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng.8.md

 The {{% param "product.ose" %}} application is a flexible and highly scalable system logging application.
 Typically, {{% param "product.ose" %}} is used to manage log messages and implement centralized logging, where the aim is to collect the log messages of several devices on a single, central log server.
-The different devices - called syslog-ng clients - all run {{% param "product.ose" %}}, and collect the log messages from the various applications, files, and other sources.
+The different devices - called clients - all run {{% param "product.ose" %}}, and collect the log messages from the various applications, files, and other sources.
 The clients send all important log messages to the remote {{% param "product.ose" %}} server, where the server sorts and stores them.